-In response to parental feedback, the teachers will avoid, where possible, setting home learning for school holidays, except when the children are in Year 6.
-However, sometimes an investigation or research is set for completion in preparation for the next term's project.
+In response to parental feedback, the teachers will try to avoid, where possible, setting home learning for school holidays, except when the children are approaching a statutory assessment (eg in Year 6).

 If parents choose to take their children out of school for holidays, the school will not provide any learning for them to complete whilst on holiday.